 - Undergraduates: Please be aware that the tuition fee for this program is not included in the university’s full-time term package pricing.

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to:

 Textbooks are a separate purchase to be made by students.

 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed in class to provide additional information.

 The Data Analytics with Excel Program is catalogued as a non-credit course of DePaul University.
 A certificate of completion from DePaul University is awarded to those who successfully complete the program's requirements.
-Program requirements include reading, homework assignments, and projects.
+Program requirements include in-class lab work as well as homework assignments.
 No midterm or final exams are conducted.